Boston Terrier

 Boston Terriers require light exercise and taking them out on walks for two times a day should suffice.
 If they remain idle for a long time, they may get bored and show some unwanted behavior.
 Thus, it’s necessary to keep them occupied with some basic tricks and games at certain intervals.

-If you want, you can train them to be athletic and agile as well.
+If you want, you can also train them to be athletic and agile.
 However, they can adjust well to both slow and fast-paced lifestyles.

 Ownership

-Boston Terriers are suitable for first-time dog owners, people living in small apartments, and those looking for companion dogs or low-cost dogs.
+Boston Terriers are suitable for first-time dog owners, people living in small apartments, and those looking for low-cost or companion dogs.
 Further, they are a perfect choice for families who want a dog that is easy to maintain.

 Pricing